Bropell/Learn_Python_the_Hard_Way/README.md

 # Learn_Python_the_Hard_Way
-Working through Learn Python the Hard Way by Zed Shaw
+Strengthening my Python fundamentals by working through Learn Python the Hard Way by Zed Shaw